YasmineBB/curated/README.md

 - Stock management system to manage the stock when items are sold.
 - Sending newsletters to users who subscribe.
 - Implement social account login.
+- Setting up a system where admin can manage the customer enquiries from the front end.

 ### Accessibility

 To ensure the site is as accessible as possible to all users, I have made sure to use descriptive alt attributes on images and made sure that there is sufficient colour contrast across the site.
 More information on this regarding testing in Google Lighthouse can be found in [Testing](./testing.md).

 ## Issues & Bugs